RicardoIT-Web/diners-3star-restaurant/README.md

 #### User stories - Admin features

-The following user stories were satisfied by creation of the Restaurant app, which including these features:
+The following user stories were satisfied by creation of the Restaurant app, which include these features:

-- adding and removing a table from the usual layout, enabling for flexibility in the day to day management depending on customer demands.
+- go to the registration page and log in as an admin in order to make a booking on behalf of a customer.
 - manually adding a booking to the system on behalf of a customer if customers book via a phone call, email or via the contact form.
-- View User contact details
-- approving pending bookings created by admin and/or User.
+- approving/rejecting pending bookings created by admin and/or User.
+- View User contact details.
 - making changes to the Menu as and when required.
+- adding and removing a table from the usual layout, enabling for flexibility in the day to day management depending on customer demands.

 [User Story #1](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/1) As a administrator I can click on the navbar and select "login" so that I can make a booking on behalf of a customer.